ibm-cloud-docs/vpc/block_storage_vpc_expandable_volumes.md

 ## Expandable volume concepts
 {: #expandable-volume-concepts}

 Volume capacity can be expanded for data volumes attached to a virtual server instance.
-The volume must be in an `available` state and the instance powered on.
+The volume must be in an _available_ state and the instance powered on.
 Your user authorization is verified prior to expanding the volume.
 You can use the [UI](#expand-vpc-volumes-ui), [CLI](#expand-vpc-volumes-cli), or [API](#expand-vpc-volumes-api) to expand volume capacity.
+You can expand the volume multiple times up to it's [maximum capacity limit](#exp-vols-capacity-IOPs-limitations).
+After expanding the volume, you and can't reduce the volume capacity.

 Expanded capacity is determined by the maximum allowed by the volume's profile.
-Volumes created from a [Custom profile](/docs/vpc?topic=vpc-block-storage-profiles#custom) can be expanded within their custom IOPS range.
-Volumes created using an [IOPS tier profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers-beta) can be expanded to the maximum size for its IOPS tier:
+Volumes created from a [Custom profile](/docs/vpc?topic=vpc-block-storage-profiles#custom) can be expanded within their custom IOPs range.
+Volumes created using an [IOPs tier profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers-beta) can be expanded to the maximum size for its IOPs tier:

-* A general-purpose, 3 IOPS/GB profile can be expanded up to 16 TB
+* A general-purpose, 3 IOPs/GB profile can be expanded up to 16,000 GB
-* A 5 IOPS/GB profile can be expanded up to 9.6 TB
+* A 5 IOPs/GB profile can be expanded up to 9,600 GB
-* A 10 IOPS/GB profile can be expanded up to 4.8 TB
+* A 10 IOPs/GB profile can be expanded up to 4,800 GB

+For the Beta release, volumes with a capacity of 10 GB to 249 GB can be expanded up to 250 GB.
+Volumes 251 GB and above can potentially expand up to 16,000 GB, limited by the capacity range for an IOPs profile or custom range.
+For more nformation, see [Volume capacity and IOPs limitations](#exp-vols-capacity-IOPs-limitations).
+{:note}
-IOPS are automatically adjusted based on the size of the volume.
-For example, if you expand a volume created using a 5 IOPS/GB profile from the original size of 250 GB to the expanded size of 1 TB, it will have a max IOPS of 5,000 IOPS (1000 GB capacity _x_ 5 IOPS).
-Because a 5 IOPS/GB volume can potentially expand to 9.6 TB, the max IOPS would automatically adjust to 48,000 IOPS.

-Volume capacity is immediately changed.
-To realize increased IOPS, you must restart the instance.
+IOPs are automatically adjusted for tiered profiles, based on the size of the volume.
+For example, if you expand a volume created using a 5 IOPs/GB profile from the original size of 250 GB to the expanded size of 1,000 GB, it will have a max IOPs of 5,000 IOPs (1,000 GB capacity _x_ 5 IOPs).
+Because a 5 IOPs/GB volume can potentially expand to 9,600 GB, the max IOPs would adjust to 48,000 IOPs.
+While the volume capacity is immediately changed, to realize increased IOPs, you must restart the instance.

-If you want larger volumes up to 16 TB at higher IOPS performance than provided by a general-purpose profile, you can create a [custom profile](/docs/vpc?topic=vpc-block-storage-profiles#custom) that allows expansion up to 16 TB with a higher IOPS range.
-Note that IOPS remain constant at the level you set when you created the custom volume.
+If you want larger volumes up to 16,000 GB at higher IOPs performance than provided by a general-purpose profile, you can create volume using a [custom profile](/docs/vpc?topic=vpc-block-storage-profiles#custom) that allows expansion up to 16,000 GB.
+Note that IOPs remain constant at the level you set when you created the custom volume and can't be increased.

 You can monitor the progress of your volume expansion from the UI or CLI.
 You can also use the [Activity Tracker](/docs/vpc?topic=vpc-at-events) to verify that the volume has been expanded.
 After a volume is expanded, you can't reduce capacity.

-For the Beta release, volumes with a capacity of 10 GB to under 250 GB can be expanded to 250 GB.
-Volumes over 250 GB can potentially expand up to 16 TB, limited by the capacity range for an IOPS profile or custom range.
-For more information, see [Limitations](#expandable-volume-limitations).
-{:note}

 ## Limitations
 {: #expandable-volume-limitations}

 The following limitations apply in this Beta release.

-You can't expand volume capacity when:
+### General limitations
+{: #exp-vols-general-limitations}

+To increase volume capacity, these limitations apply:

-* The volume is on a Gen1 Compute resource.
+* The volume must be on a Generation 2 Compute resource.
+Gen 1 is not supported.
-* The volume is an older volume on Gen2 Compute resources that was created before the expandable volume Beta release (July 2020).
+* You can't expand a volume that is on an older Gen 2 Compute resource, created prior to the expandable volume Beta release (July 2020).
+* You can expand data volumes only; boot volumes can't be expanded.
-* The volume is not attached to a virtual server instance.
+* To expand volume capacity, the volume must be attached to a virtual server instance.
-* The volume is a boot volume.
+* The volume must be in an _available_ state with the instance powered on and in a _running_ state.
-* The volume is already at its maximum size for its [IOPS tier profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers-beta) or [Custom](/docs/vpc?topic=vpc-block-storage-profiles#custom) volume IOPS range.
+* You can't expand a volume that is at its maximum capacity for its [IOPs tier profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers-beta) or [Custom](/docs/vpc?topic=vpc-block-storage-profiles#custom) volume range.
-* Your account does not allow creating greater than 2 TB volumes.
-You must request Beta access first.
+* Your account must allow creating volumes with capacities greater than 2,000 GB.
+To create greater capacity volumes, you must request Beta access.
-* Your account is in a region that does not support this feature.
-Regions supporting this Beta are US South, US East, London, and France.
+* Your account must be in a region that supports this feature.
+For this Beta release, they are US South, US East, London, and France.

-In addition, these limitations apply:
+### Volume capacity and IOPs limitations
+{: #exp-vols-capacity-IOPs-limitations}

-* Volumes less than 250 GB can be expanded up to 250 GB only.
+* Volumes with a capacity of 249 GB and less can be expanded up to 250 GB only.
-* Volumes over 250 GB can expand to 16 TB, with the following restrictions:
+* Volumes with a capacity of 251 GB and more can expand to 16,000 GB, with the following restrictions:
-  * If the volume was created using an [IOPS tier profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers-beta) that limits capacity to less than 16 TB, it can only expand to the allowed capacity for that tier.
+  * If the volume was created using an [IOPs tier profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers-beta) that limits capacity to less than 16,000 GB, it can only expand to the allowed capacity for that tier.
-  * If the volume is a [custom volume](/docs/vpc?topic=vpc-block-storage-profiles#custom) created in a lower IOPS range that doesn't allow expanding to 16 TB, it can only expand to its maximum capacity for that custom range.
+  * If the volume is a [custom volume](/docs/vpc?topic=vpc-block-storage-profiles#custom) created in a lower range that doesn't allow expanding to 16,000 GB, it can only expand to its maximum capacity for that custom range.
+  * Volumes can expand multiple times until maximum capacity is reached.
-* IOPS automatically expand to an IOPS value, depending upon the profile you're using.
-While volume resizing does not incur downtime (that is, you don't have to restart the instance and reattach the volume), for the increased IOPS to take effect, you must restart the virtual server instance.
+* IOPs increase to the maximum allowed by the IOPs tier profile.
+While volume resizing does not incur downtime (that is, you don't have to restart the instance and reattach the volume), for the increased IOPs to take effect, you must restart the virtual server instance.
+* After you create a volume, can't change a volume's IOPs tier profile.
+* You can't indpendently modify IOPs for a volume created from an IOPs tier profile.
+IOPs are adjusted when you expand a volume's capacity and then restart the instance.
+* When you expand a volume created from a custom profile, the capacity is increased but the IOPs remain the same.
+You're can't independently increase the IOPs.
-* Maximum IOPS for a volume is capped at [48,000 IOPS](/docs/vpc?topic=vpc-block-storage-profiles#tiers-beta).
+* Maximum IOPs for a volume is capped at [48,000 IOPs](/docs/vpc?topic=vpc-block-storage-profiles#tiers-beta).
 * After a volume is expanded, you can't reduce the size of the volume.

-* After you create a volume, can't change a volume's IOPS tier profile.
-* You can't indpendently modify IOPS for a volume.
-IOPS are automatically adjusted when you expand a volume's capacity and restart the instance.
+### Additional limitiations
+{: #exp-vols-additional-limitations}

-* When a volume is in transition, for example, the volume is detached while the volume expansion is in progress, the volume remains in an `updating` state until you reattach it to an instance.
+* When a volume is in transition, for example, the volume is detached while the volume expansion is in progress, the volume remains in an _updating_ state until you reattach it to an instance.
 The volume expansion will then resume and complete.
 * When you delete an instance, volumes marked for auto-deletion are not deleted when volume expansion is underway.
 For more information, see [troubleshooting](/docs/vpc?topic=vpc-troubleshooting-block-storage#troubleshoot-topic-4).

 ## Expand block storage volumes in the UI